-1071.
-(Grounds for disqualification as guardian of minor)
+1074. (persons who may not be guardian of minor)

-None of the persons described below may become a guardian of a minor:
+None of the persons described below may become a quardian of a minor:

 - a) A minor or person under general guardianship or curatorship; - b) A legal representative, curator or supervisor of either of the foregoing who has been dismissed by a court: - c) A bankrupt; or - d) A person whose whereabouts are unknown.